perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 ## Conclusion

-I installed several versions of *perl* by patching their source trees with [Devel::PatchPerl](https://metacpan.org/pod/Devel::PatchPerl), then investigating any test failures to decide if those failures mattered.
+I installed several versions of *perl* by patching their source trees with [Devel::PatchPerl](https://metacpan.org/pod/Devel::PatchPerl), then investigating any test failures to decide if they mattered to me.
 In my case, the failures were not interesting.
+I got down to v5.6 before I encountered any real problems, which is impressive considering how long ago these were released.

 Most people won't want to go through this small amount of effort, but [perlbrew](https://perlbrew.pl) can automate it for them.
 Mark Gardner covered that in [Downloading and Installing Perl in 2021](/article/downloading-and-installing-perl-in-2021/), but if you want to write a more focused article on it, [let us know](https://www.perl.com/article/how-to-write-your-first-article-for-perl-com/).